Evaluation Metrics and Model Selection 2026: The Truth Behind the Numbers

 Part 2: Classification Metrics: The Confusion Matrix

-Every Classification Project starts with the Confusion Matrix. - True Positive (TP): You predicted "Cat" and it was a cat. - True Negative (TN): You predicted "Not Cat" and it wasn't a cat. - False Positive (FP): You predicted "Cat" but it was a dog (Type I Error). - False Negative (FN): You predicted "Not Cat" but it was a cat (Type II Error).
+Every predictive modelling evaluation starts with the Confusion Matrix. - True Positive (TP): You predicted "Cat" and it was a cat. - True Negative (TN): You predicted "Not Cat" and it wasn't a cat. - False Positive (FP): You predicted "Cat" but it was a dog (Type I Error). - False Negative (FN): You predicted "Not Cat" but it was a cat (Type II Error).

 Precision: The "Quality" Metric